Rethinking the Role of Corporate Climate Action: A Ugandan Perspective with Laudato Youth Initiative; Stewards of the Future.

 “Everything is connected.
 Concern for the environment thus needs to be joined to a sincere love for our fellow human beings.” — Laudato Si’ #91

-The future is not just carbon neutral—it is people-centered, locally grounded, and globally accountable.
-Pope Leo XIV has emphasized the urgency of climate action and the need for climate justice, stating that the damage to creation undermines the well-being of all people.
+As we all know now the future is not just carbon neutral, it is people-centered, locally grounded, and holds us all globally accountable.
+Pope Leo XIV has emphasized the urgency of climate action and the need for climate justice and peace in the world stating that the damage to creation undermines the well-being of all people.
 He has called for a move “from words to action” on environmental issues emphasising the involvement institutions of learning by acknowledging universities’ efforts to reflect on

 “a possible reconciliation between public debt and ecological debt” – a theme recently highlighted in the message released for World Day of Peace.
 Read his full message.